Galaxy Workflows VSCode Extension

 Select workflow for (clean) compare in one revision and then

-Compare with this workflow (clean) on the other revision, this will compare both revisions using the 'clean' version of the workflow (see the clean workflow command), meaning the non-essential parts are removed from them before the comparison.
+Compare with this workflow (clean) on the other revision, this will compare both revisions using the 'clean' version of the workflow (see the Workflow Cleanup Command), meaning the non-essential parts are removed from both documents before the comparison.